Sriram-Ravisankar/mess_management_system/README.md

 * Submit feedback

-T* his helps improve mess service quality.
+This helps improve mess service quality.

 7️⃣ **Use the Lost & Found Module**